ghushitkumarchutia/taskflow/README.md

 <p align="center">
   <h1 align="center">⚡ TaskFlow</h1>
   <p align="center">
-    A distributed background job processing system built with Node.js, BullMQ, Redis, and PostgreSQL.
+    A distributed background job processing engine with a real-time React dashboard.<br />
+    Built with Node.js, BullMQ, Redis, PostgreSQL, React, and Vite.
   </p>
   <p align="center">
     <a href="#-quick-start">Quick Start</a> •
     <a href="#-architecture">Architecture</a> •
+    <a href="#-dashboard">Dashboard</a> •
     <a href="#-api-reference">API Reference</a> •
     <a href="#-job-types">Job Types</a> •
     <a href="#-monitoring">Monitoring</a> •